nickninov/Java/README.md

 # Java
-## First Year Project - Java GUI
+## First Year - Java GUI
 This is my first program that I created.
-Open `Windows.java` to start the GUI.
+Run the `Windows.java` file to start the GUI.

+## Third Year - Applied Software Engineering
+This is my code based on the Hill & Knowlton case study.